Loading...

 Knowledge Base

-Moodle is a Course Management System (CMS), also known as a Learning Management System (LMS) or a Virtual Learning Environment (VLE).
-It is a free web application that educators can use to create effective online learning sites.
+Moodle is a powerful Course Management System (CMS), also known as a Learning Management System (LMS) or Virtual Learning Environment (VLE).
+This free web application allows educators to build effective and interactive online learning sites.
+Understanding the correct Moodle and PHP versions ensures smooth installation and optimal performance.

 Moodle Installation Requirements

-Moodle 3.11 will currently work on all of our servers by default.
-You can find Softaculous in your cPanel under Software/Services.
-Moodle requires PHP 7.4 or above.
-It is recommended that you use the most current PHP versions available on your server.
+Moodle 3.11 is compatible with all of our servers by default.
+You can access Softaculous in your cPanel under the Software/Services section to streamline the installation process.
+Moodle requires PHP 7.4 or above, and it is strongly recommended to use the latest PHP versions supported by your server for the best performance and security.

 How to Install Moodle